hashicorp/terraform-provider-google/website/docs/r/filestore_instance.html.markdown

   File share capacity in GiB.
 This must be at least 1024 GiB for the standard tier, or 2560 GiB for the premium tier.

+* `source_backup` -
+  The resource name of the backup, in the format projects/{projectId}/locations/{locationId}/backups/{backupId}, that this file share has been restored from.

 * `nfs_export_options` -
   (Optional)
   Nfs Export Options.
 There is a limit of 10 export options per file share.